Early Childhood Education – Bachelor of Arts Degree (BA)

-Arlene King-Berry, Professor Special Education, is a dynamic educator, and lawyer, with over 25 years of experience in the field of education.
-She has held a variety of positions in the District of Columbia Public and Charter Schools as teacher, supervisor, Director of Special Education, Special Education Attorney and Hearing Officer.
-Arlene is actively involved in grant writing, scholarly publications, and is a seasoned presenter at local, national and international conferences.
+Arlene King-Berry, Professor Special Education, is a dynamic educator and lawyer, with over 25 years of experience in the field of education.
+She has held a variety of positions in the District of Columbia Public and Charter Schools as a teacher, supervisor, Director of Special Education, and Special Education Attorney and Hearing Officer.
+Arlene is actively involved in grant writing, scholarly publications, and is a seasoned presenter at local, national, and international conferences.
 Numerous awards attest to her prolific professional and community contributions.

 Career Pathways and Prospects

-A bachelor’s degree in Early Childhood Education from UDC is great preparation for graduate study in any number of fields or for a career in areas such as:
+The Bachelor of Arts in Early Childhood Education prepares students for graduate study in any number of fields or for a career in areas such as: